 When you arrive you will be greeted by our Medical Receptionist, who will accept your patient forms or ask you to complete them in our office.

 We welcome your spouse, family members, or a friend to join you during the examination.
 Your medical evaluation will begin with a technician, talking with you about your medical and ocular history.
 Drops will then be placed in your eyes to dilate your pupils.
-After your pupils are dilated, our retina specialist will meet with you to examine your eyes to evaluate the retina, vitreous, and macula, using our state-of-the-art ophthalmic technology.
+After your pupils are dilated, your retina specialist will meet with you to examine your eyes to evaluate the retina, vitreous, and macula, using our state-of-the-art ophthalmic technology.
 Depending on your medical condition, other special tests may be performed.

 Please allow at least two hours for your appointment, as we have the ability to conduct many tests onsite.
 This will help us determine the health of your eye quickly.
 We will provide you with disposable sunglasses for your comfort, since your eyes will be dilated during the initial examination.
 We also recommend you arrange to have someone drive you home if you are not using public transportation.

-After completing the exam, your retina doctor will discuss findings and recommend treatment.
+After completing the exam, your physician will discuss findings and recommend treatment.
 While some treatments can be performed during this initial visit, other procedures may need to be scheduled for a later date.
 If a surgical procedure is necessary, our doctors and staff will explain every detail to you and help coordinate all necessary arrangements for your surgery.

 If you have questions on how to use the grid or need one, please call us at 704-295-3180.

 Most patients are referred to us by other medical professionals, but we do accept all patients with retina problems.
 If a physician has referred you to us, please bring your referral form, since it provides a clear explanation of your eye problems as assessed by your referring physician.
 We also like to communicate with your doctor to keep him informed of our findings and treatment recommendations.
+CEENTA's retina physicians practice in SouthPark, Belmont, Concord, Huntersville, Matthews, Monroe, Statesville, Steele Creek, and University.

-The physicians at our practice has been extensively involved in clinical research for many years.
-This research advances the treatment of retinal disease, and many of the studies are on the cutting edge of retinal care.
+research advances the treatment of retinal disease, and many of the studies are on the cutting edge of retinal care.

-At CEENTA, our retina physicians have been involved with Diabetic Retinopathy Clinical Research Network.
+Our retina physicians have been involved with Diabetic Retinopathy Clinical Research Network.
 As a patient, you may be given the option to enroll in a clinical trial if you have a medical condition that we are researching.
 Initially, your doctor may discuss the study with you and your family.
 If you are interested in a study, a clinical coordinator will contact you to provide you with more information about the study.
 You are then given an informed consent form to take home and review.

 With participation in a clinical research trial you are: